Deploy a Smart Contract with Hardhat

 npx hardhat console --network testnet

-This command launches an interactive JavaScript console connected directly to the Hedera Testnet, providing access to the Ethers.js library for blockchain interactions.
+This command launches an interactive JavaScript console connected directly to the Hedera testnet, providing access to the Ethers.js library for blockchain interactions.
 If you successfully enter this interactive environment, your Hardhat configuration is correct.
 To exit the interactive console, press ctrl + c

 twice.